rossinthecloud/rossinthecloud.github.io/_posts/2020-07-27-AssessAppsWithClumsy.md

 ---
 layout: post
-tags: [azure,100daysofcloud]
+tags: [azure]
-title: Moving To the Cloud - Assess Applications and Network Latency with Clumsy [#100DaysOfCloud Day 17/100]
+title: Moving To the Cloud - Assess Applications and Network Latency with Clumsy
 excerpt_separator: <!--more-->
-date: 2020-12-07 21:40
 ---
 #### Introduction